 We start the year with free trial classes between the 7-14th of January.
 Then ordinary online classes start again on Thursday the 12th of January.
 Calm medical yoga, slow and controlled exercises with focus on better spine mobility, breathing and relaxation.
 Exercises can be done on the floor, on a yoga mat, or seated on a chair.
 Before each class I will send out a description of the exercises we will do.

 Yoga for better mobility and relaxation

 You can also book a one-on-one yoga lesson at a time that suits you.
 If you want to do a yoga on your own, you find some recorded classes here.

 You decide how often you want to participate in the classes.
-The first time is for free so that you can see if you like the online classes and the type of yoga that I do.
+The first class is for free so that you can see if you like the online classes and the type of yoga that I do.

 I use Zoom for the online classes, if you haven’t tried it before I will help you with an instruction and a test session.